kawansoft/kremote-files/README.md

 import org.kawanfw.file.api.server.ClientCallable;

 /**
- * Simple calculator to be called from the client side.
+ * A simple calculator to be called from the client side.
  * Requires the client to be authenticated.
  */
 public class Calculator implements ClientCallable {